Roland Herzog (University of Heidelberg, Germany)Hide

 received the Diploma degree in mathematics from the University of Bochum, Germany, in 2007 and the Ph.D. degree in mathematics from the University of Zurich, Switzerland, in 2013.
 From 2013 until 2015 she was a research fellow at the Department of Electrical and Electronic Engineering at the University of Melbourne and at the Department of Electrical and Computer Systems Engineering at Monash University, both in Melbourne, Australia.
 She was a Postdoctoral fellow at the EPF Lausanne, Switzerland, from 2015 until 2017, before becoming an assistant professor for mathematics and information technology at the University of St. Gallen in Switzerland.
 Since 2021 she is an associate professor at the School of Computer Science at the University of St. Gallen.

-Professor Horlemann-Trautmann is a member of the Editorial Board of Advances in Mathematics of Communication.
+Professor Horlemann-Trautmann is a member of the Editorial Board of Advances in Mathematics of Communication and an Associate Editor for the IEEE Transactions on Information Theory.

 Her research interests lie in Algebraic Coding Theory and post-quantum cryptography.